top of page

 Since the garment is figure-hugging, the fitting process took a great deal of time with numerous toiles.
 Some things worked, some didn't, sometimes I had to revert to a previous toile when I realised I was making things worse.
 There was plenty of trial and error but it definitely made for a better fitting garment in the end.

-I will document my long and tortuous fitting journey in a separate post, along with what I learned in hindsight and how I might approach the project if starting afresh again.
-Sign up for updates to be notified when this is released.
+I documented my long and tortuous fitting journey in a separate post, along with what I learned in hindsight and how I might approach the project if starting afresh again.

 Design